'

 M-boutique hotel in Ipoh

-5. Famous foods in Ipoh
+5. Top 5 must-visit attractions in Ipoh

 chicken-bean-spouts-ipoh-famous-food